kenu21/jv-online-shop/README.md

 * add artifact;
 * add sdk 11.0.3

-Add sdk 11.0.3 in project strukture.
+Add sdk 11.0.3 in project struсture.

-You need sql database.

-Create schema "dbinternetshop".
+Create a schema "dbinternetshop" in any SQL database.

-Use file interntetshop.src.main.java.resources.init_db.sql for create all needed tables.
+Use file interntetshop.src.main.java.resources.init_db.sql to create all the tables required by this app.

-In interntetshop.src.main.java.Factory class you have to change user and password for you DB.
+At interntetshop.src.main.java.Factory class use username and password for your DB to create a Connection.

-In interntetshop.src.main.java.resources.hibernate.cfg.xml you have to change user and password for you DB too.
+At interntetshop.src.main.java.resources.hibernate.cfg.xml configure Hibernate with correct username and password.

-You have to change path in interntetshop.src.main.java.resources.log4j.properties for your logFile.
+Change a path in interntetshop.src.main.java.resources.log4j.properties.
+It has to reach your logFile.

-You can run this project.
+Run the project.

-By default you have user with role USER (login = 1, password = 1) and user with role ADMIN (login = 2, password = 2).
+By default there’s one user with a USER role (login = 1, password = 1) and one – with an ADMIN role (login = 2, password = 2).
 <hr>

 # <a name="authors"></a>Authors